henrywu2019/BentoML/docs/source/quickstart.rst

 -----------------------------

 One common way of distributing this model API server for production deployment, is via Docker containers.
-And BentoML provides a convenient way to do that.
+And Kappa provides a convenient way to do that.

 If you already have docker configured, run the following command to build a docker container image for serving the `IrisClassifier` prediction service created above: